sc-forks/solidity-coverage/docs/advanced.md

 $ truffle run coverage --temp build
 ```

 By default this folder is called `.coverage_artifacts`.
-If you've already written
+If you already have
 preparatory scripts which run between compilation and the tests, you'll probably
-find it inconvenient to modify these to handle an alternate path.
-So this option is for you but
+find it inconvenient to modify them to handle an alternate path.

-it's important to realise that the temp folder is **automatically deleted** when coverage completes.
+This option allows you to avoid that but it's important to realise that the temp
-You shouldn't use it if your preferred build target contains information you want to preserve
+folder is **automatically deleted** when coverage completes.
+You shouldn't use it if your preferred
-between test runs.
+build target contains information you want to preserve between test runs.